Part 1. Vision, Mission, and Values Statements.

 Part 3.
 Policies and Procedures.

 Subpart A. Philosophy.
 An important part of the philosophy of Anoka-Ramsey Community College is to foster a climate of decision-making by consensus.
 Essential to this philosophy is the belief that individuals work most effectively when they participate in shaping the system of which they are a part.
 This belief includes delegating authority where possible and appropriate.

-Subpart B. Structure.
-The college will maintain a policy proposal structure that informs members of the college community, promotes interaction, and provides employee and student constituent groups the opportunity to express ideas and influence decision-making.
-Proposals will be submitted in writing to the leaders of all constituent groups for reaction before a final decision is made by the administration.
+Subpart B. Proposal/Approval Process.
+The college will maintain a policy proposal process that informs members of the college community, promotes interaction, and provides employee and student constituent groups the opportunity to express ideas and influence decision-making.

 Subpart C. Proposed changes to policies or procedures.
-Any college employee or student may initiate a policy proposal for consideration through the structure, except in matters pertaining to academic areas such as syllabi, common course outlines, and class size maximums.
-Only administration or faculty may submit these proposals to be published in the College Bulletin and addressed by the Academic Affairs and Standards Council.
+Any college employee or student may initiate a policy proposal for consideration through the approval structure, except in matters pertaining to academic areas such as syllabi, common course outlines, and class size maximums.
+Only administration or faculty may submit these proposals.

 02.2004 Adopted new procedure; some sections were extracted from Policy 1A.4 Communication and its procedure